-Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards
+Report of Independent Auditors on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards

-To Management of KNAU Radio (A Public Telecommunications Entity of Northern Arizona University) Flagstaff, Arizona
+To the Management of KNAU Radio (A Public Telecommunications Entity of Northern Arizona University)

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the basic financial statements of KNAU Radio (A Public Telecommunications Entity of Northern Arizona University) ("KNAU") as of and for the year then ended June 30, 2023, and the related notes to the basic financial statements, which collectively comprise KNAU's basic financial statements, and have issued our report thereon dated December 14, 2023.
-Our report included an emphasis of matter that KNAU does not present the full financial activity of Northern Arizona University.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of KNAU Radio (A Public Telecommunications Entity of Northern Arizona University) (KNAU) as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise KNAU's financial statements, and have issued our report thereon dated January 13, 2025.

-Report on Internal Control over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the basic financial statements, we considered KNAU's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the basic financial statements, but not for the purpose of expressing an opinion on the effectiveness of KNAU's internal control.
+In planning and performing our audit of the financial statements, we considered KNAU's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of KNAU's internal control.
 Accordingly, we do not express an opinion on the effectiveness of KNAU's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's basic financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses or significant deficiencies may exist that have not been identified.
+However, material weaknesses or significant deficiencies may exist that were not identified.